Crime in Sweden

 Crime in Sweden is defined by the Swedish Penal Code (brottsbalken) and in other Swedish laws and statutory instruments.

-Over the past decades, the number of reported crimes in Sweden has increased slightly.
-This fact is due to several different factors such as a significant increase in the Swedish population, which naturally results in more crime and convicted criminals, as well as people in general being more likely to report crimes to the authorities.
-Over the last 10 years the number of crimes per 100,000 inhabitant remained relatively stable.

-However serious offenses, and gang-related crime, such as lethal violence, sexual offenses and assaults have increased significantly over the past years.
-Sweden is the only European country where fatal shootings have risen significantly since 2000, leaping from one of the lowest rates of gun violence on the continent to one of the highest in less than a decade.
-In 2018, Sweden had the highest gun deaths in Europe, surpassing Italy and eastern Europe, due to increased criminal gang activities.
-At the 2022 election in Sweden crime topped the list of voters' most important concerns in the run-up to the elections for the first time.
+According to the Swedish National Council for Crime Prevention (Brå), the number of reported crimes in Sweden has increased when measured from the 1950s, consistent with other Western countries in the postwar era, which they say can be explained by a number of factors, such as statistical and legislative changes and increased public willingness to report crime.

 Legal proceedings

 When a crime has been committed the authorities will investigate what has happened, this is known as the preliminary investigation and it will be led by a police officer or prosecutor.
 The Swedish police and the prosecution service are required to register and prosecute all offences of which they become aware.
 The prosecutors are lawyers employed by the Swedish Prosecution Authority, a wholly independent organization not dependent on courts or the police, and not directed by the Ministry of Justice (any ministerial interference is in fact unconstitutional).

 The prosecutor are obliged to lead and direct the preliminary investigations of a crime impartially and objective, make decisions on prosecution issues, and appear in court to process actions in criminal cases.
 Suspects are entitled to a public defense counsel, either during the preliminary investigation stage or during the trial.
 The suspect is entitled to examine the material gathered by the prosecutor, and is allowed to request the police to conduct further investigation, if he or she considers this to be necessary.
 A preliminary investigation supervisor decides whether or not these measures can be carried out.

 In the case of less serious crimes, if the suspect admits that he/she has committed the offence and it is clear what the punishment should be, the prosecutor can pronounce a so-called order of summary punishment.
 A preliminary investigation not discontinued may result in the prosecutor deciding to prosecute a person for the crime.
 This means that there will be a trial at the District Court.
 The person who has been convicted, the prosecutor and the victim of the crime can appeal against the District Court judgement in the Court of Appeal.